Couchbase-Ecosystem/cbl-reactnative-docs/versioned_docs/version-1.0/StartHere/install.md

 # Install

  :::note
 This Native Module is currently under active development.
-If you find problems, please open an issue on the [GitHub repo](https://github.com/Couchbase-Ecosystem/cbl-reactnative/issues).
+If you find problems, please open an issue on the [GitHub repo](https://github.com/couchbase/couchbase-lite-react-native/issues).
  :::

 :::note
 The version of this Native Module is based on supporting Couchbase Lite Enterprise for iOS and Android.
-This Native Module is not compatible with Couchbase Lite Community Edition.
 A [license](https://www.couchbase.com/pricing/) is required to use Couchbase Lite Enterprise edition.
 :::

 ## Get Started